-A study of particular problems that arise in practice in the federal courts under the Federal Rules of Civil Procedure with special emphasis on the removal of causes from state to federal courts.
-(Omitted in 1950-1951.)
+A study of particular problems that arise in practice in the federal courts under the Federal Judicial Code and the Federal Rules of Civil Procedure with special emphasis on the removal of causes from state to federal courts.

 60. COMPARATIVE LAW.
 Two hours.
 Schlesinger, Cases and Materials on Comparative Law.
 Professor SCHLESINGER.